Discord-Client-Encyclopedia-Management/Discord3rdparties/README.md

 Will update as needed!

 If you would like feel free to reach out to DoggoVT#5773(Head of Team) to send more clients found!

-## Disclaimer

-We (contributors) are not responsible for you getting banned from using a 3rd party or you getting kicked from servers.

 [C-Badge]: https://img.shields.io/badge/C-%2300599C.svg?style=flat&logo=c&logoColor=white
 [C-Url]: https://en.wikipedia.org/wiki/C_(programming_language)